-JavaScript task runners enable you to automate many tasks that are common to complex web application development and deployment.
-Managing and performing these types of tasks are error-prone when left to humans.
-However, task runners make managing and performing these tasks simple and speeds up application development and deployment.
+JavaScript task runners allow you to automate many tasks common to complex web application development and deployment.
+Managing and performing these types of tasks are errorprone when left to humans, but task runners make these simple, and speed up application development and deployment.

-Task runners can be used to start a local development server, compile, minify/uglify assets, run test suites and more.
-In recent years, Webpack has become the de facto standard in the Vue.js community, though there are other solid options available.
+Task runners can be used to start a local development server, to compile, minify/uglify assets, run test suites and more.
+In recent years, webpack has become the de facto standard in the React community, though there are other solid options available.